 GOP must be the change it wants to see

-AN HISTORICAL DOCUMENT: The following letter to the editor was published on November 19, 2008 in the Seattle Post-Intelligencer.
+AN HISTORICAL DOCUMENT: The following op-ed was published on November 19, 2008 in the Seattle Post-Intelligencer.

-PRE-ELECTION 2020 NOTE: Sam Reed was a REP member at the time he wrote and published this and also the Secretary of State of Washington State.
-REP sees a direct parallel between the ideas expresed here and those in some future, post-Trump era.
+PRE-ELECTION 2020 NOTE: REP sees a direct parallel between the ideas expresed here and those in some future, post-Trump era.

 In the aftermath of the Obama Tsunami, Republicans at the state and national level are digging out and correctly spending some quality time analyzing what happened and how to move forward with rethinking, rebranding and repositioning for the days to come.